Department 6 -Goat

 (Refer to General & Health Rules)

-1. Entry Blanks must be postmarked /due on or before July 22, 2025.
+1. Entry Blanks must be postmarked /due on or before July 20, 2026.
 No entries will be accepted after this date.
-Entry forms available in back of this book.
+Entry forms available HERE.
 Send to: Shane Lee 1491 Ackley Rd.
 Westfield.
-PA 16950 or Entries will be accepted Online via Fair Entry link on: www.tiogacountyfair.com on or before July 22, 2025 (No late entries accepted) (Make check payable to TCAA)
+PA 16950 or Entries will be accepted Online via Fair Entry link on: www.tiogacountyfair.com on or before July 20, 2026 (No late entries accepted) (Make check payable to TCAA)

 2. An entry fee of $3.00 per animal must accompany the entry form.
 No entry fee will charged for 4-H or FFA classes.
 (Dept. 10) There will be NO on the spot changes without voiding the individual class entry.